Drafter5000/Drafter5000/README.md

-# ArticleForge Pro - Production MVP
+# Drafter - Production MVP

 A full-stack SaaS platform for AI-powered article generation with personalized writing styles.